Elyesa Bazna: Beginning of espionage career

-According to Mummer Kaylan, author of The Kemalists: Islamic Revival and the Fate of Secular Turkey, Bazna said he had begun spying for the Germans because he needed the money and, although he was not a Nazi, he liked Germans and disliked the British.
+According to Muammer Kaylan, author of The Kemalists: Islamic Revival and the Fate of Secular Turkey, Bazna said he had begun spying for the Germans because he needed the money and, although he was not a Nazi, he liked Germans and disliked the British.
 He also alluded to involvement with the Milli Emniyet Hizmeti, which became the Turkish National Security Service in 1965.
 (Note: Bazna told Moyzisch a misleading and melodramatic story explaining his hatred of the British, saying that his father had been killed by a Briton, which initially moved but ultimately left Moyzisch skeptical.
 As it turned out the story was untrue – his father died peacefully in his bed.)

 British historian Richard Wires wrote that Bazna was motivated entirely by greed, as he had dreams of becoming rich by selling secrets to the Germans.
 Wires described Bazna as a typical petty criminal from the Balkans, a man of low intelligence with no values except greed who was apolitical and opportunistic, taking advantages of whatever chances he found to try to get rich but who was easily duped by the Germans.

 Wilfred Dunderdale stated his opinion about whether Bazna received training from the Italian secret intelligence service, SIM, "We always thought Cicero was an Italian agent because of his modus operandi - they gave their agents special training in locksmithery and in infiltrating diplomatic households."